 How To Keep Remote Teams Engaged

 Employee engagement has been a pretty hot topic over the past year.
 The “great work from home” experiment forced millions of employees to find new ways to get work done.
-And as working from home moved from a short-term experiment to a long-haul arrangement, it’s worth considering the long-term impact of working remotely on motivation, collaboration, and engagement.
+As working from home moved from a short-term experiment to a long-haul arrangement, it’s worth considering the long-term impact of working remotely on motivation, collaboration, and engagement.

 Some surveys suggest employee engagement is at an all-time high.